Idalia hits North Carolina after pounding Florida, Georgia and South Carolina

 The storm left as many as a half-million customers without power in Florida and other states at one point as it ripped down power poles and lines.
 Still, it was far less destructive than feared, providing only glancing blows to Tampa Bay and other more populated areas as it came ashore with 125 mph (201 kph) winds in rural Florida.

-The weakening storm still packed winds of up to 60 mph (96 kph) as it blasted through Georgia and South Carolina on Wednesday evening.
-It was expected to reach the North Carolina coast Thursday and roll off into the ocean through the weekend.
+The weakening storm still packed winds of up to 60 mph (96 kph) as it reached coastal North Carolina on Thursday morning.
+Tropical storm-force winds were extending outward up to 185 miles (295 kilometers).
+Idalia was expected to travel just off the North Carolina coast Thursday without losing much of its strength and gradually weaken as it rolls off into the ocean through the weekend.
+Swells were expected to affect the southeastern coast, likely causing life-threatening surf and rip current conditions into the Labor Day weekend.

 North Carolina Gov. Roy Cooper, who declared a statewide emergency earlier this week as Idalia approached, had warned residents in coastal and eastern inland counties to prepare for heavy rainfall and localized flooding and urged them to stay off roads covered by water.